 Awards specify language requirements.
 If your host is willing to accommodate you without your knowing Greek for a "classroom" setting, then he/she is obliged to provide translating assistance to you if necessary.

-If I am awarded a grant to teach or conduct research in Greece, when may I begin my stay in Greece?
+If I am awarded a grant to teach and/or conduct research in Greece, when may I begin my stay in Greece?

 Is the money I receive from the grant sufficient to cover my expenses throughout my stay?

 Normally, grant money covers basic food, lodging, and ordinary daily expenses of the grantee and one dependent.
 If you plan to bring your family, you must budget more carefully.
 Tuition for children's schooling must be calculated to determine full costs.
 If grantees choose to rent a car or live in housing "beyond the basics," they may have to budget more funds than the grant provides.

 The Foundation provides information to help you find housing.
 Grantees are also advised when possible also request the assistance of their hosts.
 We do not recommend that you rent an apartment before you get to see it firsthand.

 How can I find out about cultural events, entertainment, and other activities where I will be living?